victor-develop/conway-gof/readme.md

   - __dist/client/static__: Move it somewhere else and copy it into `dist` at build time, so that `dist` can be a directory purely for built artifacts.

+  - tune bunyan to avoid the 'undefined' word appended in the log
   - front end is using TempLogger outputting to console, should be changed to bunyan, consider important logs to be stored in localstorage/report to server
   - better error messages to players
   - a log reader to organize and present the logs nicely